ellisnet/Portable.Data.Sqlite/README.md

 Explanation of Sample Projects
 ------------------------------
-In the Samples folder of this repository you will find the folders listed below, with samples for the platforms listed above:  Windows desktop (with .NET Framework 4.5 or higher); Windows Runtime (a.k.a.
-Windows Store) 8 and higher; Windows Phone 8 and higher (sample coming soon); Xamarin.iOS; Xamarin.Android
+In the Samples folder of this repository you will find the folders listed below, with samples for each of the supported platforms:  Windows desktop (with .NET Framework 4.5 or higher); Windows Runtime (a.k.a.
+Windows Store) 8 and higher; Windows Phone 8 and higher (sample coming soon); Xamarin.iOS; and Xamarin.Android.

-These are no-frills *File - New Project* projects where I added some code to the initial "Window/Page/Activity/ViewController" Load event to create a SQLite database, and add some tables and records to it.
+These are no-frills *File - New Project* projects where I added some code to the initial "Window/Page/Activity/ViewController" Load event to create a SQLite database, and then create (and manipulate) some tables and records in it.
 There is nothing to see in the UI - to check things out, you should read the code and then see what is happening in the Output window of your IDE when you run the application in Debug configuration.

-If you want to see exactly what code I added to the *File - New Project* for demonstrating SQLite functionality, search for *ADDED TO SAMPLE TO DEMONSTRATE Portable.Data.Sqlite*.
+If you want to see exactly what code I added to each *File - New Project* for demonstrating SQLite functionality, search for *ADDED TO SAMPLE TO DEMONSTRATE Portable.Data.Sqlite*.
 Any code that I added to the automatically generated project files is tagged with that comment.

 Samples sub-folders:
   * SqliteSampleCode - code that is shared (via file linking) by all projects, includes a class - *SampleDataItem* - with detailed comments about how to create an object for use with EncryptedTable&lt;T&gt;
   * SampleApp.Wpf - a sample project for Windows desktop (WPF) with .NET Framework 4.5 or higher.
 Most of the sample code is in *MainWindow.xaml.cs*, with some application-level stuff in the *App.xaml.cs* file.
 I find this one to be the most helpful for development/testing, because it is easy for me to examine the SQLite database file using Navicat for SQLite, and see what is happening in the database.
-Navicat for SQLite is available [here](http://www.navicat.com/products/navicat-for-sqlite)
+Navicat for SQLite is available [here](http://www.navicat.com/products/navicat-for-sqlite) - there is also an excellent free SQLite database tool available [here](http://sqlitebrowser.org/)
   * SampleApp.Android - a sample project for use with Xamarin.Android, with the sample code in *Main.Activity.cs*
   * SampleApp.iOS - a sample project for use with Xamarin.iOS, with the sample code in *SampleApp.iOSViewController.cs*, and some application-level code in *AppDelegate.cs*
   * SampleApp.WinStore - a sample project for use with Windows 8.1 and higher (i.e. a "metro"-style app).
 Most of the sample code is in *MainPage.xaml.cs*, with some application-level stuff in the *App.xaml.cs* file.